Article: Energy Medicine

 Physicists access the world of spirit through experimentation, deduction, and extrapolation into the non-material, based on what can be seen and measured in the material.
 There are other ways to access this realm which take pathways which are less palatable to the rational or conscious mind and its requirements for step-by-step procedure.

 Shamans have been doing just that for millennia.
 Shamanism has been the basis of spiritual, medical, and social systems in most of the cultures that have ever arisen on the planet.
 There are many aspects to shamanic practice, but here we will focus on how shamanism views physical imbalance and how shamanic practices seek to correct it.
 A shaman might speak of seeing with the heart rather than the eyes.
 In Western culture, we might refer to this sight as a function of the sixth sense.
 Most people are poorly educated on the use and application of this way of seeing.
 But it is actually the most efficient way of perceiving the world of spirit – and it is where one can track what is occurring on a spirit level when the pathways provided by the emotions and thought processes peter out.
 For a shaman, all imbalances, whether they are manifesting physically, emotionally, mentally, or spiritually, arise on the level of spirit.
-And all imbalances are addressed there by the shaman through his or her command of phenomena, which can be described in a variety of ways, such as manipulation of energy fields or the interface with helping spirits.
+And all imbalances are addressed there by the shaman through their command of phenomena, which can be described in a variety of ways, such as manipulation of energy fields or the interface with helping spirits.

 Many esoteric traditions, such as theosophy, a system of thought developed in the late nineteenth century that synthesized many earlier esoteric and non-esoteric traditions, describes several subtle bodies associated with the physical body; namely, the etheric body and the astral body.
 They are described as having roughly the same shape as the physical body, but extending outward in all directions from the physical body.
 Huna, the shamanic tradition of Hawaii describes aka bodies, which are made from “subtle mind stuff” (the literal translation of “aka”).
 Healing of physical ailments is performed by the manipulation of these aka bodies by the shamans of that tradition.
 Max Long, an early researcher of this healing tradition in Hawaii reports an incident wherein a missionary broke his leg hiking up a mountain.
 A kahuna, or shaman, was dispatched, who worked with the aka, or astral body of the missionary in order to heal the leg.
 The missionary, who had not been able to walk, was able to stand and walk after this manipulation.